stclaird/badbot-blockem/README.md

 ## Installation 'n Compile

-It is fairly easy to install, you just need a GoLang compiler on your machine and have the this repo checked out to your machine.
+It is fairly easy to install, you just need a GoLang compiler installed and have the this repo checked out to your machine.
 From there you compile the source go code into an executable.

 ```bash